-- (a) registrations and the publications of applications indicate the goods and services by their names, grouped according to the classes established by the Nice Classification; (3) and - (3) A Party that relies on translations of the Nice Classification shall follow updated versions of the Nice Classification to the extent that official translations have been issued and published. - (b) goods or services may not be considered as being similar to each other on the ground that, in any registration or publication, they are classified in the same class of the Nice Classification.
+- (a) registrations and the publications of applications indicate the goods and services by their names, grouped according to the classes established by the Nice Classification;3 and - (b) goods or services may not be considered as being similar to each other on the ground that, in any registration or publication, they are classified in the same class of the Nice Classification.
 Conversely, each Party shall provide that goods or services may not be considered as being dissimilar from each other on the ground that, in any registration or publication, they are classified in different classes of the Nice Classification.

-Article 11.20.
-Term of Protection for Trademarks
+Article 11.20: Term of Protection for Trademarks